 This study examines the evidence that is available in relation to the financial performance of the largest independent sector children’s social care provider organisations operating in England.

-This study examines profit-making and financial risk in the biggest independent providers of placements for children in care.
+To inform the national conversation around this issue, we have commissioned research on profit-making and financial risk in the biggest independent providers of placements for children in care.
 In this report reference to the independent sector includes both private companies and voluntary sector bodies.

 Read the full report on profit making and risk in independent children’s social care placement providers.
 The full list of appendices for this report is also available.